tolossamuel/Amazon-Clone-ALX/README.md

 ## Explore and Enjoy

 This project demonstrates our commitment to applying the skills learned during the ALX program.
 Feel free to explore, contribute, or provide feedback.
-If you find it helpful or inspiring, please give the repository a ⭐!
+If you find it helpful or inspiring, please give the repository a ⭐! and join ALX

 ---